godotengine/godot-docs/tutorials/step_by_step/instancing_continued.rst

 But the real strong point of instancing scenes is that it works as an excellent design language.
 This is pretty much what makes Godot special and different to any other engine out there.
-All the engine was designed from the ground around this concept.
+The entire engine was designed from the ground up around this concept.

 When making games with Godot, the recommended approach is to leave aside other design patterns such as MVC or Entity-Relationship diagrams and